(Last Update: 11/30/2024)

 Can we use medical insurance to buy the mandibular advancement devices?
 Are they HSA-eligible?

 Yes, medical insurance may cover mandibular advancement devices (MADs) for treating sleep-related apnea, depending on your policy and the medical necessity of the device.
 These devices are typically HSA (Health Savings Account) eligible, allowing you to use pre-tax dollars for the purchase, provided you have a prescription from a healthcare provider.
-You must consult your insurance provider and healthcare personnel to understand your specific coverage and eligibility requirements.

 How can I assist with jaw discomfort as I get used to the AirFlow™ Mouthpiece?